skip to main content

 K–12 English Language Development Instruction

-ESOL teachers at all levels provide direct instruction that is focused on the academic language of English language arts, mathematics, science, and social studies.
-ESOL programs are provided at all Howard County schools.
-In elementary schools, the HCPSS ESOL program provides English language development services to students through a combination of EL specific and co-taught instructional models.
-English Learners in Grades 6–12 participate in English language development classes and/or co-taught content classes.
-The ESOL program is staffed by certified ESOL teachers and ESOL paraeducators.
-For more information about the HCPSS ESOL Program, contact the program coordinator, Tamisha Sampson, at 410–313–6669.
+ELD teachers at all levels provide direct instruction that is focused on the academic language of English language arts, mathematics, science, and social studies.
+English Language Development programs are provided at all Howard County schools.
+In elementary schools, the HCPSS ELD program provides English language development services to students through a combination of ELD specific and co-taught instructional models.
+Multilingual Learners in Grades 6–12 participate in English language development classes and/or co-taught content classes.
+The ELD program is staffed by certified ELD teachers and ELD paraeducators.
+For more information about the HCPSS ELD Program, contact the program coordinator, Tamisha Sampson, at 410–313–6669.

 Multilingual Family Services

-Multilingual Family Services (MFS) builds bridges to ensure that multilingual families and the community are engaged and supported as partners in their children’s education.
-Our staff promotes communication between families and educators, and ensures equitable access to information and resources provided by the school system.
+Multilingual Family Services (MFS) builds bridges to ensure that multilingual families are engaged members and supported as partners in their children’s education.
+Our staff ensures equitable access to information and resources provided by the school system.
 We enhance the capacity of multilingual families to enter and actively engage in the vibrant school system community.
 For more information, call 410–313–1294.

-MFS also offers the International Parent Leadership Program (IPLP) to parents.
-IPLP is designed to increase leadership capacity of multilingual parents to step into leadership roles in schools and communities as advocates on behalf of the system’s international students.
+MFS also offers the Multilingual Parent Leadership Program (MPLP) to parents.
+MPLP is designed to increase the leadership capacity of multilingual parents to step into leadership roles in schools and communities as advocates on behalf of the system’s multilingual students.
 The six-week program helps international parents understand the framework of the U.S. educational system and the structure and functions of HCPSS.

 Language Access Services